brandatastudio/the-real-mle-challenge/README.md

 to delete it it's necesary to shutdown the imagebefore hand, if not, the system will consider the files as being opened and edited and prohibit their deletion

 -When working as a laboratory, it's preferable to execute training runs through `dvc repro`because this way all model dand data is stored as part of the experiment in mlflow, allowing for accurate reproducibility in the future.

+## Code format:

+The black python library was used for formatting